danbz/aesthetic-programming/SettingUp.md

 ```

 ### Download the latest respository
-1. Download/Pull the specific respository
+1. Download/Pull the specific respository  //if you are using your own git, please check your path
 ```
 git pull https://gitlab.com/siusoon/Aesthetic_Programming_Book.git
 ```